eventide-project/docs/user-guide/writers/messaging-writer.md

 ### Concurrency

 ::: danger
-Except when applying fail-over and reservation messaging patterns, concurrent writing to an _event stream_ is considered an anomaly.
+Except when running multiple instances of a component for hot fail-over, concurrent writing to an _event stream_ is considered an anomaly.
 It's not expected that two separate writers would be writing to the same event stream concurrently as this would violate the authority of a component over its streams.
 Only one instance of a [hosted](/user-guide/component-host.md) component should be empowered to write to a stream.
 If two instances of _the same_ component are writing to the same event stream, then appropriate measures must be taken to retry the writes.
 :::

 ## Assuring an Initial Write